Playdovsky/Warehouse/README.md

 * **Tester** - Karol Fontański (WilliamRacing)

 ## Additional info:<br>
-This project is not commercial.
-Main goal of "Warehouse Project" is to expand knowledge in the field of software engineering and testing.<br>
+Main goal of the "Warehouse Project" is to expand knowledge in the field of software engineering and testing.<br>
+We use Azure DevOps to organize our tasks and store analysts and testers documents.<br>
-Our team works in an agile methodology, as indicated by our roles.
-We use Azure DevOps to organize our work.
+Our team works in an agile methodology, as indicated by our roles.<br>
+This project is not for commercial purposes.<br>

 ## Azure DevOps:<br>
 https://dev.azure.com/UL0273284/Projekt%20Magazyn